Wonderspaces Brings Interactive Art, Massive Visuals, and Deep Questions to Fashion District Philadelphia

 Know Before You Go

-Wonderspaces opens January 24 in Fashion District Philadelphia, located at 27 N. 11th Street.
-It is closed on Tuesdays.
+New fall hours for these and continuing art installations are: Wednesday to Friday, 12:00 pm to 10:00 pm, Saturday, 10:00 am to 10:00 pm and Sunday, 10:00 am to 8:00 pm.
+Wonderspaces is closed on Mondays and Tuesdays.
+Wonderspaces Philadelphia is located at 27 N 11th St, with entrances located both inside the Fashion District and outside on 11th Street.
 Timed tickets are available online; and are $24 for adults, $15 for kids ages 3-12, and free for kids under 3.
 Discounts apply for students, seniors, and members of the Military.
 Your ticket is for a specific date and time and is only valid for that date and time.
 If you miss your timeslot, your ticket is no longer valid.
+Memberships are also available.
+For a limited time use our Philly Family Discount code AfterHours (valid through 12/31/2021).

 Once you arrive, plan to sign a waiver at the iPads, and then spend roughly 90 minutes exploring (though there is no time limit, and you can go back to installations you have previously seen if you want to see them again before you leave).